vivliostyle/vivliostyle.js/packages/viewer/README.md

 ## How to use

 1. Unzip the downloaded ZIP file.
-2. Open a terminal or a command prompt and navigate to the folder (`vivliostyle-[version]`) generated in the step 1.
+2. Open a terminal or a command prompt and navigate to the folder generated in the step 1.
 3. Run the following command:

 ```